If left untreated, cancers often go through three stages: local growth, spread to lymph channels and spread to other areas of the body.

-- Describes the cancer in a standard language (a kind of shorthand language) which is useful when doctors discuss patients, and when patients are involved in clinical trials.
+- Describes the cancer in a standard language which is useful when doctors discuss patients, and when patients are involved in clinical trials.

 For example, if you have bowel cancer and it is diagnosed in an early stage, before any spread outside the lining of the bowel, then surgery to remove the tumour may be curative.
-(That is, if the cancer is confined to the lining of the bowel, with no spread to lymph glands (nodes) or to other parts of the body.)
 However, if the cancer is in a later stage, the primary tumour may or may not be able to be removed, treatment may also involve chemotherapy, and the chance of a cure is reduced.
 For cancers which are diagnosed at a very late stage, treatment may be aimed at quality of life and relief of symptoms rather than cure.

 How are cancers staged?